Steel Authority of India Limited (SAIL) has been awarded the Golden Peacock Environment Management award for the year 2020 in the steel sector.

 The award was given for its efforts in adopting various environmental measures like upgrading pollution control facilities, treatment and recirculation of wastewater from individual units and outfalls, enhancement in green cover and efficient solid waste management.

 SAIL has received the award for two consecutive years.

 About the Golden Peacock Environment Management Award

-Golden Peacock Environment Management Award is a prestigious award that was instituted by the World Environment Foundation in 1998.
+The golden Peacock Environment Management Award is a prestigious award that was instituted by the World Environment Foundation in 1998.

 The award encourages the corporates to enhance their environmental performances.

-Context: In the global geopolitics the efforts to control more territory have always been prominent.
+Context: In global geopolitics the efforts to control more territory have always been prominent.
 China’s mighty claims of sovereignty over the sea—and the sea’s estimated 11 billion barrels of untapped oil and 190 trillion cubic feet of natural gas—have other competing claimants Brunei, Indonesia, Malaysia, the Philippines, Taiwan, and Vietnam.

-In 1982, the UN Convention on the Law of the Sea was adopted and signed, formalising extended maritime resource claims in international law and six governments had laid claim to the disputed Parcel and Spratly islands in the South China Sea.
+In 1982, the UN Convention on the Law of the Sea was adopted and signed, formalising extended maritime resource claims in international law and six governments laid claim to the disputed Parcel and Spratly islands in the South China Sea.

 Since then, there has been a creeping militarisation of the waters by nations seeking to secure extended maritime resource zones.